-Drinking straw is another example that illustrates the diversity of the Spanish language.
+How you say straw in Spanish is yet another example that illustrates the diversity of the Spanish language.
 It’s amazing how a simple object is identified in different ways in Spanish speaking countries.
 We’ve put together this infographic “11 Spanish Language Words for DRINKING STRAW” to help anyone learning Spanish as well as native speakers to understand the vocabulary variations.

 If you are learning Spanish, chances are you’ve learned the words for pajita or pajilla for drinking straw.
-Now with this collection of variations, you’ve added new words to your vocabulary!
+Now with this collection of variations to say straw, you’ve added new words to your vocabulary!

 But also, people that speak Spanish as their first language have a lot to learn.
 If you are visiting another country in Latin America and need a drinking straw, make a note to avoid an embarrassing moment.
 Such innocent words in one country can have more vulgar meanings in other countries.
 And here’s a true story that could happen to you.

 One of my good friends is Colombian and recently told me that when she came to Puerto Rico to study in college about 10 years ago, she got along so well with her new Puerto Rican friends.
 One night out, she asked for a pitillo for her soda.
-When everyone opened their astonished eyes and asked “WHAAAAAAAAAAT?!”, she realized that something was really wrong.
-Pitillo is the word used in Colombia for drinking straw, but in Puerto Rico is a marijuana cigarette.
+When everyone opened their astonished eyes and asked “WHAAAAAAAAAAT?!” she realized that something was really wrong.
+Pitillo is the word for straw used in Colombia, but in Puerto Rico it means a marijuana cigarette.
 The correct word she needed was sorbeto.

 So, to avoid language misfortune, here is our list of Spanish words for drinking straw:

 1. Cuba – Absorbente